AKotov-dev/shared-mime-info-patch/README.md

 # shared-mime-info-patch
 RPM-patch for displaying VirtualBox disk icons

 To the already known [problems with the display of mime-type icons](https://gitlab.gnome.org/GNOME/nautilus/-/issues/2190) (files with various extensions) with the release of the update `shared-mime-info-v2.2` one problem has become more.
-Now in Mageia-9 and probably in other distributions, virtual machine disk icons are no longer displayed: `*.vdi, *.vhd, *.vmdk, *.ovf, *.ova`.
+Now in Mageia-9 and probably in other distributions, virtual machine disk icons are no longer displayed: `*.vdi, *.vhd, *.vmdk, *.ova`.

 The problem is related to the inclusion of the description of these mime types in the source file `/usr/share/mime/packages/freedesktop.org.xml`.
 As practice has shown, it takes years to wait for corrections.
 If you need to fix the problem right now, you can install the package `shared-mime-info-patch`.
 After installation, it automatically applies the patch specified below and starts updating the database: `update-mime-database /usr/share/mime`.
 If the package is deleted, the change will be rolled back to the original.